Fact Sheets And Publications

 Selecting a Drone for Crop Scouting

 The drone market targets many different customers, including agricultural professionals.
-Drone videos and photography allow for a different perspective of the field and have the potential to uncover in-season production issues that scouting may miss.
-Assessment of crop fields can be made quickly when flying 200-400 feet above the crop.
+Drone photography at 200-400 feet has the potential to uncover in-season production issues that scouting may miss, such as nutrient deficiencies, pest damage, or irrigation problems.
 However, the cost of a drone can vary widely, and without experience, choosing the best option is probably difficult for most farmers and consultants.
-University of Delaware Cooperative Extension has flown a variety of drone types and has some suggestions for early adopters.
+University of Delaware Cooperative Extension has some suggestions for early adopters.

 1. Choose a Quadcopter